 Hey there!
-I'm Brad, and I teach people how to succeed digitally–especially with marketing and e-commerce– usually through my writing, or consulting.
-I am also the founder of YumDomains.com the domain name brokerage, Hungrykids.org, and NerdPlaythings.com.
-I'm a founding volunteer with and an advisor to TeachGirls.org.
+I'm Brad, and I teach people how to succeed in startups, solopreneur careers, and all things digital––usually through my writing, or consulting.
+I am also the founder of YumDomains.com the domain name brokerage, NerdPlaythings.com, and Ugmoo.com.
+I'm a founding volunteer with and an advisor to TeachGirls.org and founder emeritus to Hungrykids.org.

 I'm the creator of the board game Recollection! and Cheechowban.
 Check out my blog below or the writing section up top to read my latest thoughts, typically in personal finance, tech, lifestyle, and "random".